 24 vs 48 vs 72 hour grilled short ribs

 I love braised short ribs, and I love grilled, thin cut short ribs.
-Sous vide cooking lets me combine the two, but the suggested cooking times went from 24 to 72 hours in the water bath.
+Sous vide cooking lets me combine the two, by cooking the ribs at medium temperature (140°F), then finishing with a quick sear on the grill.
+The problem with cooking short ribs to tenderness at 140°F is it takes a LONG time.
+Suggested cooking times went from 24 to 72 hours in the water bath.
 Which one should I use?

 Why not all three?
 Three days ahead of time I set the water to 140°F. Then I dropped a bag of short ribs in the cooker every 24 hours, giving me a range of cooking times.
 How did it turn out?